Tirth Trivedi

 Decision dependency was reduced by clarifying ownership and standardising handoffs across stock flow and replenishment.
 Rather than relying on constant escalation, managers shifted from direct control to structured oversight, absorbing pressure instead of passing it downstream.
 This introduced a steady operating rhythm that replaced urgency-driven execution with predictable flow.

-Clarity and structure reduced stress and hesitation.
-Teams moved faster with fewer interruptions, improving reliability, dispatch performance, and overall operational stability.
+Clarity reduced stress.
+Structure reduced hesitation.
+Teams moved faster with fewer interruptions and reliability held.

 Fulfilment Reliability & Dispatch Performance